videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/custom-track/custom-audio-track.md

   - required: `false`
   - default: `speech_standard`
   - Allowed values : [Check all the allowed values here.](./encoding-profiles#encoding-profiles-for-audio-track)
-  - It will be the encoder configuration you want to use for this Audio Track.
+  - It will be the encoder configuration you want to use for  Audio Track.

 - **noiseConfig**